GoogleCloudPlatform/cloud-code-samples/.templates/README.md

 # Templates in Cloud Code

-`template_location.json` contains the information to pull sample templates from a GitHub repository:
+`template_location.json` contains the information to pull sample templates from a GitHub repository for Cloud Code for VSCode `template_location_v2.json` contains the information to pull sample templates from a GitHub repository for Cloud Code for IntelliJ

 * `repoPath`: Path to the GitHub repository containing the template.
 * `directoryPath`: Since a repository can contain multiple templates, `directoryPath` is used to determine the location of the template in a repository.